Migrate VMware workloads to Azure

 To do this, it is recommended that you have a clear understanding of your infrastructure’s current state.
-This includes information about the CPU, Disk, and Memory utilization as well as volumetric data and dependencies.
-This is not an easy task, but it is essential to make a successful migration.
+This includes information about the CPU, Disk, and Memory utilization and volumetric data and dependencies.
+This is not an easy task, but it is essential to migrate successfully.

-Using the information gathered from the Current State Analysis, a design state can be started.
+A design state can be started using the information gathered from the Current State Analysis.
 This is where a final decision is made on what can be migrated, what cannot be migrated, and what can be migrated with amendments being made.

-This is the technical process of physically migrating servers, you will need to ensure you have the Microsoft migration appliances installed and ready to go.
-This procecedure will explain exactly how to do this.
+This is the technical process of physically migrating servers, and you will need to ensure you have the Microsoft migration appliances installed and ready to go.
+This procedure will explain exactly how to do this.

-Once your infrastructure is migrated to the cloud, next begins the process of tuning the infrastructure.
-You may often find that the cloud servers are over-specced, they might need auto-scaling options adding.
+Once your infrastructure is migrated to the cloud, the process of tuning the infrastructure begins.
+You may often find that the cloud servers are over-specced; they might need auto-scaling options added.
 The cloudify process can take months or years to complete.

 Starting Migration Planning and Migration Assessment

 What do you want to take with you?

 Where are you going to in Azure?